UbiquityDotNET/Llvm.NET/docfx/current/articles/InternalDetails/handleref-interning.md

 # Interning LLVM handle to Managed wrappers
+***[As of LLVM20 support implementation this library no longer performs ANY INTERNING.
+This topic should be deleted]***

 Many of the underlying object instances in LLVM are interned/uniqued.
 That is, there will only be one instance of a type with a given value within some scope.

 In LLVM the most common scope for uniqueing is the [Context](xref:Ubiquity.NET.Llvm.Context) type.
 In essence this class is an interning class factory for the LLVM IR system for a given thread.
-Most object instances are ultimately owned by the context or a [BitcodeModule](xref:Ubiquity.NET.Llvm.BitcodeModule).
+Most object instances are ultimately owned by the context or a [BitcodeModule](xref:Ubiquity.NET.Llvm.Module).
 LLVM-C APIs use opaque pointers for LLVM objects.
 This is projected to the low level Ubiquity.NET.Llvm.Native namespace as structs that wrap an IntPtr to enforce some type safety.
 Furthermore, the LLVM-C API uses the highest level of an object inheritance graph that it can when declaring the opaque type for the return